fanypilar/fpilarova_masters/README.md

 - file "config.txt" with organisms traits info; needed as an input in CAASTools Discovery analysis

 ## Files in folder "results":
-- after extracting the "FINAL.rar" files, there is a file "FINAL.xlxs" with all results of my master's thesis
+- "FINAL.xlxs" contains results of my master's thesis analysis

 ## Files in folder "stress_molecules":